strongloop/strongloop.com2/_posts/2017-05-24-loopback-as-a-service-using-openwhisk.md

 In this blog we are going to explore an altogether different and brand new way of deploying LoopBack apps using the latest cloud technology in town which is:

-<span>4.
-FaaS - which means Functions as a Service or serverless.</span>
+4. FaaS - which means Functions as a Service or serverless.

 **Serverless** is a cloud computing code execution model which is event driven wherein containers encapsulating the function/code defined by users are run in response to the event, the response returned to the caller and the container is killed and all of this is managed by the cloud provider in a scalable way.
 Further, the user is billed based on the events/invocations and resources consumed to fulfill the invocation.
 See this article on [serverless computing](https://en.wikipedia.org/wiki/Serverless_computing) and [serverless architectures](https://martinfowler.com/articles/serverless.html) for a detailed explanation.